 Family and Friends

-My oldest daughter is a manager in Charlotte, NC and youngest daughter is a Pediatric Gastroenterology Fellow in Houston, TX.
-She and her husband had my first grandchild!
-My parents are in California and the majority of our family live in British Columbia and Alberta, Canada.
+Two wonderful married daughters in South Carolina, their husbands and two grandsons.
+The majority of our family live in California, British Columbia and Alberta, Canada.
 I feel very blessed to have such wonderful people in my life who live both near and far – who feel more like family than friends.

-Temple Solel President & Israel Committee Chair, Temple Bethel Sustainer, International Member of Birkat Shalom in Israel, IFOC licensed Jewish Senior Chaplain, becoming active in AIPAC.
+Temple Solel President and Israel Committee Chair, Temple Beth El Sustainer (Israel Committee and TriBE member), International Member of Birkat Shalom in Israel, IFOC licensed Jewish Senior Chaplain, AIPAC Congressional Club.

 Favorite Jewish Holiday

 Yom Kippur, the Holiest day of the year.
 It is a very special time we set aside for reflection, relationship, and worship to reset our soul and spirit before Adonai.
 One year my friend and I attended services and even fasted on a cruise!
 Another year I was able to attend via live-streaming from Charlotte services while in Australia staying with dear friends!

 Most Memorable Personal Jewish Milestones

 Traveling to Israel multiple times.
 Taking my parents one year was a very special experience for us together.
 The following year, after previous study and completion of my ACT Torah Studies Certification, I wrote and led an outdoor Kabballah-style service at Kfar Blum Pastoral Resort in Israel for an Anshei Mitzvah.
 It meant a great deal to be the point of communication to facilitate the transfer of a Torah from New Castle congregation, Temple Hadar Israel, to Temple Solel in 2016.

 Ties to the Jewish Community